A Letter Concerning Toleration: Catholics

+Non-Christians

+Locke's rejection of religious coercion extended beyond England to non-Christian peoples more generally, including the Indigenous populations of the Americas.
+In the Letter, he argued that pagan subjects under a Christian ruler should not be deprived of life or property on account of their religion and warned against using salvation as a pretext for conquest.
+He explicitly rejected appeals to the biblical conquest of Canaan as a model for Christian states, insisting that Israel's theocratic history was unique and could not justify violence or dispossession in modern commonwealths.

+The Letter is distinctive among Locke's writings on toleration for explicitly addressing Jews as citizens of England rather than merely as illustrative examples.
+Locke acknowledged the established presence of Jewish communities in late seventeenth-century London and argued that they should not be compelled to conform to Christian worship.
+He maintained that a Christian magistrate could legitimately govern Jewish subjects without forcing religious conformity.
+Locke criticized English authorities for restricting Jewish public worship, questioning why Jews were permitted private dwellings but denied synagogues, and arguing that public religious assembly posed no greater danger than private worship.

 In one of the last paragraphs, Locke argued against atheists: "Lastly, those are not at all to be tolerated who deny the being of a God.
 Promises, covenants, and oaths, which are the bonds of human society, can have no hold upon an atheist.
 The taking away of God, though but even in thought, dissolves all; besides also, those that by their atheism undermine and destroy all religion, can have no pretence of religion whereupon to challenge the privilege of a toleration.
 As for other practical opinions, though not absolutely free from all error, if they do not tend to establish domination over others or civil impunity to the Church in which they are taught, there can be no reason why they should not be tolerated."
 This critique excluded all atheistic varieties of philosophy and all attempts to deduce ethics and natural law from purely secular premises.
 There exists also a passage added in a later edition of the Essay concerning Human Understanding, where Locke perhaps questioned "whether 'atheism' was necessarily inimical to political obedience."